Ha-An/2021AM/README.md

 * This work is part of the _**part decomposity (PD)**_ study [[Oh et al. (2021)](https://doi.org/10.1016/j.addma.2020.101702)].
 * In the study, we developed 8 indicators to evaluate decomposed 3D models in terms of engineering design.
 * The 8 indicators can be applied to identifying how an initial model is well decomposed into several pieces for 3D printing (also known as additive manufacturing).
-* The code helps calculate the 8 evaluation indicators:
+* The code helps calculate the following 8 evaluation indicators:
   - Roughtness: the roughness of part surface
   - Overhang: the extent of critical overhang facets
   - Sharpness: the extent of shart edges